IP-CAM/Fetchr-API-for-Opencart-v.2.x/README.md

 4. Go to _Extensions > Modules_, find Fetchr API module and Click install button.
 5. After installing Fetchr OpenCart extension, Click edit button to configure.

-Note: fetchr.ocmod.xml is the same as the [QuickFix for local copy by iSenseLab][localcopy].
+**Note**: fetchr.ocmod.xml is the same as the [QuickFix for local copy by iSenseLab][localcopy].
 If you have that already installed, you can disable either modification.

 ## Configuration